Izowiuz/iz-libuv-event-dispatcher/README.md

 # iz-libuv-event-dispatcher

-A simple, libuv fueled, QAbstractEventDispatcher implementation for Qt.
+A simple, libuv fueled, QAbstractEventDispatcher implementation for Qt6.